-If parties do not reach a consensus within this process the Assistant Superintendent of Student Services may be contacted for review of the body of evidence and a final ruling on the gifted status of the student.
+If parties do not reach a consensus within this process the Assistant Superintendent of Student Services may be contacted for review of the body of evidence.

 Programming for Gifted Learners

 St Vrain has Board policy on Gifted Education that defines how the district provides programming for identified learners, including training for teachers.